delta-io/delta-rs/docs/usage/writing/writing-to-s3-with-locking-provider.md

 # Writing to S3 with a locking provider

-Delta lake guarantees :ref:`ACID transactions` when writing data.
-This is done by default when writing to all supported object stores except S3.
+Delta lake guarantees [ACID transactions](https://delta-io.github.io/delta-rs/how-delta-lake-works/delta-lake-acid-transactions/) when writing data.
+This is done by default when writing to all supported object stores except AWS S3.
+(Some S3 clients like CloudFlare R2 or MinIO may enable atomic renames, refer to [this section](#enabling-concurrent-writes-for-alternative-clients) for more information).

+When writing to S3, delta-rs provides a locking mechanism to ensure that concurrent writes are safe.
+This is done by default when writing to S3, but you can opt-out by setting the `AWS_S3_ALLOW_UNSAFE_RENAME` variable to ``true``.

-To enable safe concurrent writes to S3, we must provide an external locking mechanism.
+To enable safe concurrent writes to AWS S3, we must provide an external locking mechanism.

 ### DynamoDB
 DynamoDB is the only available locking provider at the moment in delta-rs.
 To enable DynamoDB as the locking provider, you need to set the ``AWS_S3_LOCKING_PROVIDER`` to 'dynamodb' as a ``storage_options`` or as an environment variable.